Transfer Case Quality

 Refundable Core Deposit

 What's a core deposit?
 This is a temporary deposit that is withheld to ensure that we receive your old transfer case back.
 There is a refundable core deposit in addition to the transfer case price.
 Refund of core deposit will be sent to the original purchaser after the unit has been received by one of the transfer case manufacturer locations within 2-3 weeks of purchase date.
 Because shipping can vary from state to state, we leave the return of the core up to the customer however we do offer an optional Core Pickup Service for a flat rate.
-Free shipping does not apply for the return of your core.

 When placing your order we require the transfer case Model# and Assembly# to ensure a direct replacement.
 Please specify this information in the comments field during on-line checkout or via telephone order 1-800-708-0087.